dwivedinihal/JavaScript-projects/Rock-Paper-Scissors/README.md

-This is simple rock paper scissor game
+This is simple rock paper scissor game . created to learn the concept of javascipt